Berda Larsen’s Greenland: Stunning Nature and Timeless Tradition

 The Mountain Goat Starts Guiding

-At just 24 years old, the vivacious Larsen has already been charming visitors—most of whom know her as “Birdie”—for six years.
+At just 24 years old, the vivacious Larsen has already been leading Greenland cruise excursions and charming visitors—most of whom know her as “Birdie”—for six years.
 She first began guiding hiking tours on Palasip Qaqqaa, the 1,785-foot (544-meter) mountain that serves as the backdrop to Sisimiut and its bold rainbow of wooden houses.
-“Those visitors also called me ‘the mountain goat,'” she remembers with a bright smile.
+“Those visitors also called me ‘the mountain goat,’” she remembers with a bright smile.

 Today, Larsen guides tours closer to sea level too, including to nearby Tele Island, where remnants of Greenland’s nomadic Thule culture are still visible; and to Assaqutaq, the site of an intact 20th-century fishing village, abandoned in the 1960s, which today serves as a summer camp for local students.